xdarklight/cm-update-server/README.md

 The basic idea how the data is stored:
 * You can store builds for multiple devices<br /> -> that's why all commands have a "device" parameter
 * You can have different types of builds per device (you could for example have AOSP and CyanogenMod parallel)<br />-> that's why there's an optional "subdirectory" parameter
+* RomVariant is the internal name of the "device" and "subdirectory" aggregate
-* This combination makes a build unique:<br />&nbsp;&nbsp;1.
-It's device<br />&nbsp;&nbsp;2.
-It's filename<br />&nbsp;&nbsp;3.
-It's subdirectory
+* The following combination makes a build unique:<br />&nbsp;&nbsp;1.
+It's RomVariant (device + subdirectory)<br />&nbsp;&nbsp;2.
+It's filename
 * The "unique" constraint only applies to "active" builds
 * Deactivating builds can/should be done due to multiple reasons:<br />&nbsp;&nbsp;1.
 A build is very old and you don't want to bloat your results with very old builds&nbsp;&nbsp;2.
-You do a rebuild (on the same day) so the target filename already exists in the database -> in this case you disable the old build.
+You do a rebuild (on the same day) so the target filename already exists in the database -> in this case you disable the old build so only the latest version is returned.
 * You can use this build-database to store sourcecode timestamps (useful for generating changelogs).<br />-> that's why `add-build.js` has a "--sourcecode_timestamp" parameter and why `get-sourcecode-timestamp.js` exists.

 See Also